 Is your dog slower than usual or your cat less agile?
 They may be suffering from osteoarthritis, a common joint disease that affects tens of thousands of pets across the UK.
-While it can’t be cured, recognising symptoms and understanding management options can dramatically improve your pet’s comfort and mobility.
+While it cannot be cured, recognising symptoms and understanding management options can dramatically improve your pet's comfort and mobility.

 Osteoarthritis (also called degenerative joint disease) is a progressive condition where the cartilage protecting the movable joints deteriorates.
 This causes pain, inflammation, stiffness, and the formation of abnormal new bone.
 It usually develops secondary to an underlying cause like joint trauma or infection.